 LGBTQ Health & Sexuality Resources

-- Jenna Beckwith, Sexual Health Program Coordinator: Advocate for Equity
+- Jenna Beckwith Messman, Sexual Health Programs Coordinator: Defender of Diversity (2015) Advocate for Equity (2013)

 To meet the health and wellness needs of all campus community members, the University Health Center offers many programs and services.
-Whether you are interested in primary or urgent care, women's health services, exploring alternative medicine, or are looking for general health and wellness information, our staff of Physicians, Nurse Practitioners, Physician Assistants and other health professionals are ready to help.
+Whether you are interested in primary care, looking to quit smoking, meditation or alternative medicine, mental health appointments, substance use support, or are looking for general health and wellness information, our staff of Physicians, Nurse Practitioners, Physician Assistants and other health professionals are ready to help!